ceneezer/Tet-craft/README.md

 ## Special Thanks ##

-(to everyone for viewing, contributing, and helping along the way)
+(to everyone for viewing, sharing, contributing, and helping along the way)

 #### More ideas that may help: ####